jenkinsci/remoting/docs/tcpAgent.md

 The behavior is more general than shown on the agent status page.
 Any argument passed to the program (not interpreted by Java) may start with an '@'.
-The agent will intpret the rest of that argument as the name of a file, "secret-file" in this example.
+The agent will interpret the rest of that argument as the name of a file, "secret-file" in this example.
 The agent reads this file and augments the command-line with an argument for each line in the file.

 As an expanded example, you could incorporate this line in common agent management scripts